 Look at that!
 I had peeling, flaky skin, and the area around my nose and mouth was sooooo tight that making tiny facial expressions HURT.

-I’m glad I made the decision to stop going to that esthetician even though it was a sponsored treatment.
-My skin condition went from ok to bad to worse during those months I saw him.
+I'm glad I made the decision to stop going to that aesthetician even though it was a sponsored treatment.
+My skin condition went from ok to bad to HORRIBLE during those months I saw him.

 On my own, I made mistakes with chemical exfoliation too.
 When I first dipped my toes into the glorious world of chemical face peels, I was super excited to try out all these fancy chemicals that promise to make my skin glowier, smoother, brighter, and clearer - basically resurrect it from the dead - without leaving the house!